SWIFTSIM/SWIFT/doc/onboardingGuide/source/useful_configuration_flags.rst

 ``--with-equation-of-state=ideal-gas``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Several equations of state are made available with this flag.
-Also consider
-``--with-adiabatic-index``.

 ``--with-cooling=none``
 ~~~~~~~~~~~~~~~~~~~~~~~